 As Pastor David Quilodrán and his wife Fabiola Hernández were praying last year in their hometown of Santiago, Chile, they felt God leading them to find training on evangelism.
 They wanted to start leading evangelistic efforts within their denomination, Ejército Evangélico de Chile, which includes over 700 churches.

-As they searched online, they learned about the Summit de Evangelismo that was taking place in the fall of 2024.
+As they searched online, they learned about the Summit de Evangelismo conferences that were to take place in the fall of 2024.
 After looking at their budget, they realized they would need to save for a full year to be able to pay for tickets to come to the United States—but they knew it would be worth it.

 “At first we had signed up for a less expensive option, which was to fly to Miami, but as the summit dates changed later on, we realized we would have to wait until the last summit of the year, here in New York.”